Signing and Pushing TorizonCore Packages to Torizon Platform Services

 character), and associating HASH values to Docker images.

-This way, it would be easier to track changes to this docker-compose file and also make your deployment more secure since we are pulling down images based on HASHES instead of tags.
+The canonical docker-compose file makes it easier to track changes to this docker-compose file and also make your deployment more secure since we are pulling down images based on HASHES instead of tags.

-When pushing a docker-compose file to Torizon Platform Services, you can set the package compatibility using the --compatible-with
+When pushing a docker-compose file to Torizon Cloud, you can set the package compatibility using the --compatible-with

 argument.